 6 Ways to (Tactfully) Bring Up Personal Hygiene Issues

-... because you shouldn't have 't have to suffer in silence.
+...because you shouldn't have to suffer in silence.

 Here, then, are 6 tips for raising and discussing this potentially embarrassing topic:

 1. Keep the scope of the problem small and the tone relaxed.

 Don't mention that everyone but the person with the problem knows about it.
 This is an important data point for why you should say something, but it would be far too insulting to actually say aloud.

 2. Be very careful in your use of terms.

 While every word carries a bit of a stigma, words like "stink" or "offend" certainly won't work.
 Similarly, don't go for joking or cute language such as "hygiene impaired."
 This isn't a laughing matter.

 The last thing you want to do is make someone feel like you are attacking or blaming them.
 You want them to feel safe discussing the issue, so begin by making it clear that you have their best interest in mind.
 For example, "I wonder if I could talk about something that would help me out a bit.
 It's not a huge deal, but it's worth mentioning."

 4. Limit the scope of the problem.